jamilbk/modernbedou.in/_posts/2015-02-13-tiny-hacker-house-design-part-vi-wiring.markdown

 **tl;dr:** Scroll to the bottom for the [schematic](#schematic).

 Electricity is one of the most important aspects of building a house.
 If you get it wrong, your house can burn down.
-Or you'll constantly be throwing breakers and frying devices.
+Or you'll constantly be flipping breakers and frying devices.
 Definitely hire a professional electrician if you just want a system that works and is safe.
 But if you're a stubborn DIY'er-at-all-costs like me, read on.